It’s a simple enough question, but a surprisingly difficult one to ask: “Is there an unlocked gun where my child plays?”

 So, what to do?

 First, ask your kids:

-- Do they have friends who have seen one?
+- Do you have friends who have seen one?

-- What would they do if they saw a gun?
+- What would you do if you saw a gun?

 Then, ask people whose home your child may visit: